mundra-aman/minimal-mistakes/_posts/2018-07-15-learning-apache-spark.md

 2. **Another good article on shuffle by Cloudera** : [Working with Apache Spark: Or, How I Learned to Stop Worrying and Love the Shuffle](http://blog.cloudera.com/blog/2015/05/working-with-apache-spark-or-how-i-learned-to-stop-worrying-and-love-the-shuffle/)
 3. **In-depth explanation on Spark shuffle** : [Apache Spark Shuffles Explained In Depth](http://hydronitrogen.com/apache-spark-shuffles-explained-in-depth.html)
 4. [You Won’t Believe How Spark Shuffling Will Probably Bite You (Also Windowing)](https://medium.com/@foundev/you-won-t-believe-how-spark-shuffling-will-probably-bite-you-also-windowing-e39d07bf754e)
+5. **A video on shuffle by Yandex on coursera**[Shuffle.
+Where to send data?](https://www.coursera.org/lecture/big-data-analysis/shuffle-where-to-send-data-qUmiz)